mlz-ictrl/nicos/doc/source/protocols/daemon.rst

    :arg: The request as a dictionary, see above.

+.. daemonevt:: updated

+   A queued request has been updated.

+   :arg: The request as a dictionary, see above.

 .. daemonevt:: blocked

    One or more requests have been blocked from execution.

+   :arg: A list of request IDs.

+.. daemonevt:: rearranged

+   The request queue has been rearranged.

-   :arg: A list of request numbers.
+   :arg: A list of request IDs that gives the new ordering.

 .. daemonevt:: status